justunsix/garden/src/content/docs/notes/790-Sport-Calisthenics.md

 Source: [Nomad’s 15-minute workout routine](https://www.ubisoft.com/en-us/game/ghost-recon/breakpoint/news-updates/74CqDkzbjAzrqsUH0zz8QO/nomads-15minute-workout-routine),
-promotional game article on 2020-04-29
+promotional game article with image of workout on 2020-04-29

 If you have any pre-existing medical conditions that could put you at risk of an injury, please refrain from trying it out.
 Stay home, stay